Komaru-cats/BACAP-CriteriaSync/datapacks/complete_collection/ReadMe.txt

 Vee for suggesting the trophy for A Complete Collection!, I expanded a bit on it however

-Ktano2o6o8 for helping a bit with the trophy code updating to 1.20.5
+Ktano2o6o8 for helping a bit with the trophy code updating to 1.20.5 and other general bug reporting